-The rack is suitable for use with functions without microwave and for Microwave combination programmes.
-It is not suitable for use with Microwave solo .
+The rack is designed to be compatible with microwaves and so can be used with combination programmes which use microwave power.
+However it is not suitable for use with Microwave solo $\bigotimes$ .

 Danger of burning.
 The rack gets hot when used with combination programmes which use the microwave function.
 Wear oven gloves when placing food in a hot oven and when taking it out.

-Do not place the rack directly on the floor of the oven and do not use it with Microwave solo.
+Do not place the rack directly on the floor of the oven and do not use it with Microwave solo (≥).
 This could cause arcing which could damage the oven.